 This post may contain affiliate links.
 If you use these links to buy something we may earn a commission.
 Read our full disclaimer here.
 Our opinions are not affected by affiliates and are our own.

 ‘Poor college student’ is a description we hear all too often.
 College students are typically known as just out-of-high school kids who don’t have a dime to their name and are up to their britches in debt.
 Well for some kids that might be true, for others it isn’t.
-It depends on so many different factors we couldn’t possibly list them all here, but with that said here are some tips, tricks and spreadsheets that can help you manage your money in college and guide on How to Budget Money In Nursing School.
+It depends on so many different factors we couldn’t possibly list them all here, but with that said here are some tips, tricks and spreadsheets that can help you manage your money in nursing school.

 It is difficult to generalize finances for any one group of people, especially college students because college students all come from different backgrounds, households and walks of life.
 With that said, our tips won’t necessarily focus on ways of managing specific amounts of money, but more-so focus on specific ways of managing money.
 Hopefully, this can speak to a wider range of incomes and financial situations!